Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Limitations and Future Work

 \section{Limitations and Future Work}

 This work introduces the Voint cloud representation that inherits the merits of point clouds and the rich visual features of multi-view projections, leading to enhanced multi-view aggregation and a strong performance on many 3D vision tasks.
-One crucial aspect limiting the performance of Voints is how well-trained the 2D backbone is for the downstream 3D task.
+One aspect limiting the performance of Voints is how well-trained the 2D backbone is for the downstream 3D task.
 In most cases, the 2D backbone must be pretrained with enough data to learn meaningful information for VointNet.
-Another aspect that limits the capability of the Voint cloud is how to properly select the view-points for segmentation, leading to suboptimal performance.
-We follow the literature in randomizing the views while training \cite{mvvirtualsceneseg}.
+Another aspect that limits the capability of the Voint cloud is how to properly select the view-points for segmentation.
+We settle for randomizing the views while training \citep{mvvirtualsceneseg}.
 Addressing these limitations is an important direction for future work.
 Also, extending Voint learning on more 3D tasks like 3D scene segmentation and 3D object detection is left for future work.
-The code for this work will be released publicly upon publication to encourage future works in this direction.
+The code for this work (attached) will be released publicly upon publication to encourage future work.